queryboost/queryboost/README.md

 - **Streams** batches of rows to the API via bidirectional gRPC
 - **Distributes** the data stream across a pool of reserved GPUs for parallel processing
 - **Dynamically and continuously batches** rows on the server side
-- **Generates** structured outputs with consistent schema and associated probability scores
+- **Generates** structured outputs with consistent schema and associated confidence scores
 - **Streams** batches of results back from the API in real time
 - **Saves** results as Parquet files to `~/.cache/queryboost/cust_convo_analysis`